 Technical Specification Group Radio Access Network;

-Adding wider channel bandwidth in NR band n28;
+Adding wider channel bandwidths in NR band n28;

 (Release 16)

 The present document has been developed within the 3rd Generation Partnership Project (3GPP TM) and may be further elaborated for the purposes of 3GPP.
 The present document has not been subject to any approval process by the 3GPP Organizational Partners and shall not be implemented.
 This Report is provided for future development work within 3GPP only.
 The Organizational Partners accept no liability for any use of this Specification.
 Specifications and Reports for implementation of the 3GPP TM system should be obtained via the 3GPP Organizational Partners' Publications Offices.